tayyabsayyad/opensourcetutorials.in/content/qgis/workshop/index/index.md

 thumbnail: "img/thumbs/qgisworkshop.png"
 ---

-Welcome to the QGIS workshop training, Here we will be covering following topics
+Welcome to the QGIS workshop training, Here we will be covering the following topics

 <a href='{{<ref "resourcesData" >}}'>Data and References</a>